-Stop Logging Options Tap Stop Logging and choose a memory option: When Memory Fills.
-The logger will continue recording data until the memory is full.
-Never (Wrap When Full).
+Stop Logging Options Tap Stop Logging and choose a memory option:

+- When Memory Fills.
+The logger will continue recording data until the memory is full. - Never (Wrap When Full).
 The logger will continue recording data indefinitely, with newest data overwriting the oldest.
 This option is not available if the Logging Mode is set to Burst (see Burst Logging) or if you set up multiple logging intervals.

-Select one of the following time options for when to stop logging: Never.
-Select this if you do not want the logger to stop at any predetermined time frame.
-On Date/Time.
+Select one of the following time options for when to stop logging:

+- Never.
+Select this if you do not want the logger to stop at any predetermined time frame. - On Date/Time.
 Select this if you want the logger to stop logging on a specific date and time.
-Select the date and time.
-After.
+Select the date and time. - After.
 Select this if you want to control how long the logger should continue logging once it starts.
 Choose the amount of time you want the logger to log data.
 For example, select 30 days if you want the logger to log data for 30 days after logging begins.

 Tap Save.

+Logging Mode and Statistics

+Tap Logging Mode.
+Choose the logging mode (note that you cannot change the logging mode if you have multiple logging intervals configured):

+- Fixed Logging.
+Select Normal to record the current reading for each enabled sensor at each logging interval.
+Note that this is also the mode you need to select for multi-rate logging.
+You must select Normal if you want to log water level and barometric pressure data.
+If you deselect Normal, the logger will only record statistics series for the enabled series.
+It will not be able to calculate water level or barometric pressure. - Statistics.
+Select any statistics you want to record (maximum, minimum, average, and standard deviation) and set the statistics sampling interval.
+Statistics are not available for water level and barometric pressure data.
+See Statistics Logging for more information.

-Logger Setting Action record (maximum, minimum, average, and standard deviation) and set the statistics sa mpling interval.
-Statistics are not available for water level and barometric pressure dat a.
-See Statistics Logging for more information. • Burst Logging.
-Select this to enable burst mode in which logging can occur at a fast er rate when a specified trigger level is exceeded.
-See Burst Logging for more informat ion.
-Sensors & Alarm S etup After enabling the sensors as described in step 10, set up any alarms.
-See Setting up Alarms for details.
+Burst Logging.
+Select this to enable burst mode in which logging can occur at a faster rate when a specified trigger level is exceeded.
+See Burst Logging for more information.

+Sensors & After enabling the sensors as described in step 10, Alarm set up any alarms.
+See Setting up Alarms for Setup details.